 Combustion is the burning of air and fuel.
 The most efficient combustion occurs with an optimum amount of each.
 The air-fuel ratio is the mass ratio of air to fuel present.
 If there is too little air, incomplete combustion occurs, which results in lower combustion efficiency plus emitting unburnt fuel into the atmosphere.
-Alternatively, too much airflow means that the excess heated air releases into the atmosphere.
+Alternatively, too much airflow means excess heated air releases into the atmosphere.
 Thus, there is a waste of energy.
 For more information on combustion efficiency, see the Sage white paper, “Combustion Efficiency and Thermal Mass Flow Meters.”

 Compressed Air Flow Meters

 Measuring the compressed air flow rate in industrial facilities can help determine when and where compressed air is used, identify wastage, and thus improve operational efficiency.
 If there are multiple air compressors, knowing the flow rate from each can help optimize compressed air distribution and help determine the compressors’ effectiveness.
 Optimization of the compressed air flow may defer acquiring a new compressor.
 Additionally, the air mass flow measurements can help size new compressors when appropriate to purchase.
 Air mass flow measurements may also determine if it is acceptable to shut down a compressor during periods of reduced airflow requirements.
-Due to the low-flow sensitivity of thermal mass flow meters, the devices can serve in leak detection if the compressed air demand is off.
+Due to the low-flow sensitivity of thermal flow meters, the devices can serve in leak detection if the compressed air demand is off.
 More information on using thermal mass flow meters to determine compressed air flow is in Sage Metering’s “ISO 50001 Energy Management” white paper.

-An advantage of the thermal mass flow meter is that it does not need additional pressure and temperature measurement devices.
+An advantage of the thermal mass airflow meter is that it does not need additional pressure and temperature measurement devices.
 The meter measures the mass flow of the air referenced to STP conditions.
 Thermal mass flow meters can also handle sizeable compressed air pipes even if heated.
 Additionally, the meters offer extremely high rangeability; the insertion probe is effortless to install in a pipe or duct.
 It can measure very-low flow rates.
 They do not create any pressure drop and are the most cost-efficient meter to obtain mass flow.
 See the Sage white paper, “Fundamentals of Thermal Mass Flow Measurement,” for more information on this meter type.

 Considerations for Mass Flow Meter Selection